wolfpackmars2/moneyguru/help/en/plugins.rst

 Limitations
 -----------

-First things first, the plugin feature is brand new, so there are many rough edges and limitations.
+Plugins are still relatively new in moneyGuru's design and they don't allow a hugely broad range of capabilities.
+For now, this is the types of plugins that are supported:

+* Read-only tables (``ReadOnlyTablePlugin``)
+* Currency providers (``CurrencyProviderPlugin``)
+* Import Actions (``ImportActionPlugin``)
+* Import match bindings (``ImportBindPlugin``)

-For the first iteration of the feature, the plugin is limited to a single read-only table.
-The data in the table is not "live" data and thus isn't refreshed when data in the document changes, so the tab has to be closed and reopened for the data to be refreshed.
+For read-only tables, the data in the table is not "live" data and thus isn't refreshed when data in the document changes, so the tab has to be closed and reopened for the data to be refreshed.

 But despite those limitations, there's quite a lot of possibilities, especially for custom reports.
 Printing, sorting and CSV-copy-pasting (selecting rows, copying data and then pasting it in